 Additionally, each Series B Warrant included a Reset Period pursuant to which the number of shares issuable upon exercise of the Series B Warrants shall be increased during certain Reset Periods (as defined in the Series B Warrants).
 The Reset Period concluded in November 2019 and resulted in an aggregate of 12.6 million additional shares of common stock becoming issuable upon exercise of the Series B Warrants.
 There were 1,000 Series B Warrants outstanding at December 31, 2019.
-During the three months ended June 30, 2020, the remaining 1,000 Series B Warrants were exercised.
+There were no Series B Warrants outstanding at September 30, 2020.